namayri-gif/ros2-robot/README.md

 `/odom` updates continuously with correct position and orientation while driving LiDAR link, mesh reference, and `gpu_lidar` sensor plugin are correctly defined; `/scan` is published on the Gazebo side and successfully bridged to ROS 2
-Final TF tree is fully connected: `odom → base_link → {lidar_link, 4× wheel links}`, with no disconnected frames Known Limitation
+Final TF tree is fully connected: `odom → base_link → {lidar_link, 4× wheel links}`, with no disconnected frames

+---
+### Known Limitations
-Visual confirmation of LaserScan data in RViz (Part 12) and full mesh rendering of the LiDAR sensor in the 3D Simulator were affected by a confirmed platform-side rendering issue in the simulator's sensor pipeline, acknowledged by course staff during this task.
+1) Visual confirmation of LaserScan data in RViz (Part 12) and full mesh rendering of the LiDAR sensor in the 3D Simulator were affected by a confirmed platform-side rendering issue in the simulator's sensor pipeline, acknowledged by course staff during this task.
 All underlying configuration — URDF mesh/sensor definitions, the `gpu_lidar` plugin, and the `/scan` topic bridge — was implemented and verified correct via `ros2 topic list` and `ros2 topic echo`; the remaining issue is a known simulator rendering bug rather than an error in this package.
+2) Part 10 was completed but as mentioned in the email, the lidar was not being registered in the URDF.
+This may be to an issue in my code or due to the software issue mentioned earlier
 ---
 URDF View (VS Code URDF Visualizer):

 <img width="247" height="148" alt="Screenshot 2026-06-22 171900" src="https://github.com/user-attachments/assets/11541ddc-a8ba-4db1-8aaf-4b5224d21b9e" />

 RViz — Robot Model & TF: